nus-cs2113-AY2223S2/ip/docs/README.md

 Displays a message showing the commands available, and their usage.

 ### Adding todo task: `todo` [task]
-Adds a todo task to the task list. </br> A task type of todo only keeps track of:
+Adds a todo task to the task list. <br> A task type of todo only keeps track of:
 - Task name
 - Status of task: done or not done